Qantas Responds Again to Higher Fuel Prices

-Qantas Chief Executive Officer, Mr Alan Joyce, said further increases in oil and fuel prices were a continuing concern for the aviation industry.
+Qantas Chief Executive Officer, Mr Alan Joyce, said oil and fuel prices remained an increasing concern for the aviation industry

-Year to date average prices for both Brent and Singapore Jet Fuel are at their highest since FY08.
-The price of Singapore Jet Fuel has increased from an average of US$88 a barrel in September 2010, to US$120 a barrel in February, and is more than US$136 per barrel today.
+Year to date average prices for both Brent and Singapore Jet Fuel are at their highest since FY08, and second half FY11 prices are forecast to be around 20 per cent higher than in the first half.
+The price of Singapore Jet Fuel has increased from an average of US$88 a barrel in September 2010, to US$120 a barrel in February, and is more than US$131 per barrel today.

 Mr Joyce said Qantas would continue to closely monitor oil and fuel prices and respond accordingly.

 "Our international surcharges and domestic, regional and Tasman fares remain under review, and further increases will be considered if necessary," he said.

 Issued by Qantas Corporate Communication (5085)